 Publishing identical templates with different covers

-KDP's duplicate content filter catches identical interiors across multiple titles.
+KDP's duplicate-template filter catches identical interiors across multiple titles.
 You need at least one differentiating element per book: a different prompt set, a different cover, a different page count, or a different layout.
 The "100 covers, 1 interior" strategy stopped working in 2022.

 Dating the journal unnecessarily